GPA-Gruppo-Progetti-Avanzati-SRL/tpm-morphia/README.md

 The resulting object in the collection is pretty much what we expect to be, with just one caveat: if we provide an empty city and street the addr property is set to an empty structure.
 This migh be counter intuitive considering that we explicitly specified the omitempty option in struct bson tag.
 Actually the omitempty to be honored in this context requires that the structure implements the Zeroable interface.
-In that case the empty struct gets not peprsisted and the property is unset.
-This is not required in the Address was a pointer to structure since the marshaller in that case esily understand what to do.
+In that case the empty struct gets not persisted and the property is unset.
+This is not required in the Address was a pointer to structure since the marshaller in that case esily understands what to do with it.
 May be you decide to implement that interface in a way similar to what is reported below.

 ```go
 func (s Author) IsZero() bool {